metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-NetworkProfile.md

 ## NOTES

-TODO: It looks like option to change network profile in settings app will be gone after using this function in an elevated prompt
+HACK: It looks like option to change network profile in settings app will be gone after using this function in an elevated prompt

 ## RELATED LINKS